sam-hosseini/freelancing-in-finland/README.md

   * Search for your chosen name in [Name Checking Service for Companies](https://nimipalvelu.prh.fi/nipa/en)
   * If no exact match or very-similar names were found for your chosen name, then probably it will be accepted in the application process.
   * You will be given 3 fields for company name, so prepare 2 backup names as well in case your primary name cannot be registered.

 * Choose your main line of business.
   * Source of truth: [Statistics Finland](https://stat.fi/meta/luokitukset/toimiala/001-2008/index_en.html)
   * Required by Tax Administration.
   * For freelancing, you can choose any from [\[Information and communication > Computer programming, consultancy and related activities\]](https://stat.fi/meta/luokitukset/toimiala/001-2008/62_en.html) that you feel is most relevant.
   * `62010 Computer programming activities` is common as several freelancing agencies like Futurice and Reaktor have chosen that, so you can go with that as well.

+* Get another person's consent to be your *Deputy Member of the Board of Directors*.
+  * According to [Limited Liability Companies Act](https://www.finlex.fi/en/laki/kaannokset/2006/en20060624.pdf) in Chapter 6, Section 8.1:
+  > There  shall  be  between  one  and  five  regular  Members  of  the  Board  of Directors, unless it is otherwise provided in the Articles of Association.
+If there are  fewer  than  three  Members,  there  shall be  at  least one  Deputy  Member of the Board of Directors.

+  * This means that, for your company to be legally compliant, it must have a *Deputy Member of the Board of Directors* when you are going to be the *only* regular member of Board of Directors as the CEO.
+  * Once you get the perosn's consent, get his/her personal ID (henkilötunnus) as you'll need it for establishing the company.

 * Decide the registries you'd like your company to be part of:
   * Trade register ✅, as the company cannot come into life without it.
   * Prepayment register ✅, as without it, other companies have to withhold taxes on the amounts they pay you.
   * VAT register ✅, as you can start deducting VAT from things or services you  purchase for your *main line of business*.
 For example, if you buy a laptop for 2,000€, you'll get ~500€ back (VAT 24%).
   * Employer register ❌, because you don't need it if you're not employing anyone else.
 The fact that you're employing yourself is irrelevant as you're considered `self-employed`, not an `employee`.
 You can join later, once and if you start employing others.

 * Establish your company online by filing a *startup notification* at [Business Information System](https://asiointi.ytj.fi/ytjap) (only available in Finnish)
   * You can also give power of attorney in Business Information System to an accountant so that they can establish the company on your behalf.